rbracket/PortlandArtWalk/README.md

 - Can't attend?
 Opportunistically map the sculptures that you know best.
 Then, the murals, the poetry posts, the lending libraries.

 ### Moving FieldNotes to the Map
 After each field trip, each person will be responsible for uploading photos of marked-up fieldpaper.org maps.
-On the Tuesday evening after each field trip, Katie will be available on a chat and by phone to answer questions or get help.
+On the Tuesday evening after each field trip, Katie Urey will be available on a chat and by phone to answer questions or get help.
 We'll check our progress at the beginning of August.

 ### A proposed schedule for 2 weeknight and and 2 noon time, outdoor, field trips.